-All structures will be cut to 35 feet from the center of the pole and from each leg of the steel towers and the stumps will be treated with herbicide.
+All structures will be cut 30 feet from the center of the pole or from each leg of the steel towers and the stumps will be treated with herbicide.

-Access Road clearing - approximate miles - 1.5 miles
+Access Road clearing - approximate miles - 1.0 mile

-All access roads will be mulched due to the encroachment of Scotch broom and stubble treats the stumps.
+All access roads will be mulched due to the encroachment of Scotch broom and the stumps will be treated.
+Foliar treatment will be applied in the spring for the new sprouts.